 Curiosity, journalism skills and luck have allowed Margaret to explore eclectic topics in her freelance writing and editing, ranging from the nutritional habits of female Olympians to the shortage of hotel rooms in Music City.

-For more than 20 years she has written for an offbeat, yet interesting, cross-section of publications, including: Chicago magazine, USA Today, Ladies’ Home Journal, Entrepreneur, Wine Enthusiast, Crain’s Chicago Business, Time Out Chicago, the Chicago Tribune, Marketing News, Rolling Stone Country, Executive Travel, Nashville Scene, University Business, The Tennessean, ForbesTraveler.com, Nashville Lifestyles, Working Mother, Mademoiselle, Teen, Sky and many others.
+For more than 20 years she has written for an offbeat, yet interesting, cross-section of publications, including: Entrepreneur, Chicago magazine, USA Today, Ladies’ Home Journal, Wine Enthusiast, Crain’s Chicago Business, Time Out Chicago, the Chicago Tribune, Marketing News, Rolling Stone Country, Executive Travel, the Nashville Scene, University Business, The Tennessean, ForbesTraveler.com, Nashville Lifestyles, Working Mother, Mademoiselle, Teen, Sky and many others.
 She writes, edits and consults for several custom publishing companies.

 Before freelance writing, she worked for the Rochester Business Journal, Prepared Foods, and as a researcher for the Chicago bureau of Forbes.
 She was executive editor at Mobil Travel Guide.